Aerospace and Defense

-Aireon LLC develops aviation surveillance systems for commercial aviation companies and air navigation service providers in North America, Australia, Europe, and internationally.
-It develops automatic dependent surveillance-broadcast systems for monitoring air traffic; and ADS-B receivers that detect signals from equipped commercial aircraft in areas, including vital airways over oceans, mountains, remote areas, and polar region.
-The company was founded in 2012 and is based in McLean, Virginia.
-Aireon LLC operates as a subsidiary of Iridium Communications Inc.
+Aireon LLC develops aviation surveillance systems for commercial aviation industry in North America, Australia, Europe, and internationally.
+The company develops air transport traffic management and surveillance system; automatic dependent surveillance-broadcast (ADS-B) systems for monitoring air traffic; and ADS-B receivers that detect signals from equipped commercial aircraft in areas, including vital airways over oceans, mountains, remote areas, and polar regions.
+It also serves air navigation service providers and air carriers.
+The company was incorporated in 2011 and is based in McLean, Virginia.
+Aireon LLC operates as a subsidiary of Iridium Satellite LLC.

 1750 Tysons Boulevard

 Vice President of ANSP Implementation

 Vice President of Sales and Marketing

 Aireon LLC Appoints Cyriel Kronenburg as Vice President, Sales and Marketing